-BI 151/151A The Bible as Sacred Story

-This course involves the study of the Bible as literature and Scripture.
+BI 151/151A The Bible as Sacred Story 3 credits Fall, Spring This course involves the study of the Bible as literature and Scripture.
 Attention is given to the canon and transmission of the English Bible, major literary genres, Scriptural themes, and the performance of Scripture.

-BI 250 Life and Teachings of Jesus

-A study of the historical Jesus with emphasis upon the Synoptic Gospels.
+Life and Teachings of Jesus 3 credits BI 250 As Needed A study of the historical Jesus with emphasis upon the Synoptic Gospels.
 Designed to foster an appreciation of Jesus' significance for Christian thought and action.
 Prerequisite: BI 151.

-BI 310 Studying the Old Testament

-A study of the books of the Old Testament with a focus on issues of authorship, cultural background, literary form, and content.
+BI 310 Studying the Old Testament 3 credits Fall- Odd Years A study of the books of the Old Testament with a focus on issues of authorship , cultural background, literary form, and content.

-BI 315 Teaching the Old Testament

-Fall- Odd Year

-A study of the books of the Old Testament with a focus on interpretation and application of the meaning of the Old Testament within the context of contemporary culture.
+BI 315 Teaching the Old Testament 3 credits Fall-Odd Years A study of the books of the Old Testament with a focus on interpretation and application of the meaning of the Old Testament within the context of contemporary culture.

-BI 320 Studying the New Testament

-A study of the books of the New Testament with a focus on issues of authorship, cultural background, literary form, and content.
+BI 320 Studying the New Testament 3 credits Spring-Even Years A study of the books of the New Testament with a focus on issues of authorship, cultural background, literary form, and content.

-BI 325 Teaching the New Testament

-A study of the books of the New Testament with a focus on interpretation and application of the meaning of the New Testament within the context of contemporary culture.
+Teaching the New Testament BI 325 3 credits Spring-Even Years A study of the books of the New Testament with a focus on interpretation and application of the meaning of the New Testament within the context of contemporary culture.